Sports photography

 Sports photography refers to the genre of photography that covers all types of sports.

 In the majority of cases, professional sports photography is a branch of photojournalism, while amateur sports photography, such as photos of children playing association football, is a branch of vernacular photography.

 The main application of professional sports photography is for editorial purposes.
 Dedicated sports photographers usually work for newspapers, major wire agencies or sports magazines.
 However, sports photography is also used for advertising purposes both to build a brand and to promote a sport in a way that cannot be accomplished by editorial means.

 Equipment

 Equipment typically used for sports photography includes a digital single-lens reflex (DSLR) camera or Mirrorless Camera with high continuous shooting speeds and interchangeable lenses ranging from 14mm to 400mm or longer in focal length, depending on the type of sport.
-The proper lenses are very important as they allow the photographer to reach closer or further as quickly as possible to keep up with the gameplay.
+The proper lenses are very important as they allow the photographer to reach closer or farther as quickly as possible to keep up with the gameplay.
 Essential accessories include a monopod or tripod for stability and extra batteries.
 Longer focal length lenses are typically used to photograph action in sports such as football, while wide angle lenses can be used for sideline and close-up athlete photos.